 Edinburgh Royal Mile

-Edinburgh Royal Mile and Edinburgh Castle is one of the most famous place in the world with over 2 million visitors a year.
+Edinburgh Royal Mile and Edinburgh Castle are the most famous place in the world with over 2 million visitors a year.
 Royal Mile is the name for 6 streets that links Edinburgh Castle with the Palace Holyrood House.
 Edinburgh Castle is where it all began.

 Each of the titles below are linked to their individual pages click on the title to find what you are looking for in an instant.

-What attractions to look out for in; Edinburgh Royal Mile
+What attractions to look out for in the Royal Mile Edinburgh